 failed | Couldn’t be completed | Notify the customer; reconcile |

-sendTransaction is included only while you still owe the source funds — sign and submit it.
-Once the funds are received it’s dropped from later payloads.
+sendTransaction is always present in the payload.
+It contains the transaction the customer needs to sign and submit — once signed, the field remains but is no longer actionable.
 On completion you get two hashes: sendTransactionHash (the customer’s send to Etherfuse) and receiveTransactionHash (Etherfuse’s delivery to the wallet).
 Which intermediate statuses fire varies by chain (some emit a distinct funds_received update, others don’t), so key your logic off the fields present in the payload rather than expecting a particular status to arrive.Onboarding & compliance — KYC, KYB, bank accounts

 Onboarding & compliance — KYC, KYB, bank accounts